 AEPs can also offer services for a variety of other conditions including:

 Services from an AEP can be delivered in a range of modalities both supervised and unsupervised.
-Supervised sessions can be completed in the clinic as an individual session, or as part of a group exercise class.
+Supervised sessions can be completed in the clinic as an individual session or as part of a group exercise class.
+Our Exercise Physiologists also offer Mobile Home Visits so you can exercise in the comfort of your own home.
 Our AEPs can also prescribe a home or gym-based exercise program to be completed externally.
 Our group classes include:

 Our Approach to Exercise Physiology